auth0/Auth0.Android/README.md

 manager.requireAuthentication(this, AUTH_REQ_CODE, null, null);
 ```

 When the above conditions are met and the manager requires the user authentication, it will use the activity context to launch a new activity for the result.
-The outcome of getting approved or rejected by the LockScreen is given back to the activity in the `onActivityResult` method, which your activity must override to redirect the data to the manager using the `checkAuthenticationResult` method.
+The outcome of getting approved or rejected by the Lock Screen is given back to the activity in the `onActivityResult` method, which your activity must override to redirect the data to the manager using the `checkAuthenticationResult` method.

 ```java
 @Override